fournip1/JPAFBOARD/README.md

 As well, it was complex to debug the project since it runs javafx instead of java.

 I followed this [explanation on stack exchange](https://stackoverflow.com/questions/56197372/i-cant-debug-an-application-using-netbeans-11-with-javafx-12/56207033#56207033).

+### Next steps

+Work on the skin of the application and make a bit of css.

 ### Want to contribute?